JorisPaarde/ICanBan/TESTING.md

 ---
 user story|implementation
 ----|----
-Add a card to a column. |
+Add a card to a column. | Clicking the plus icon adds a card to that column. it also gets focus so the user can immediately start typing.
-Enter text in a new card. |
+Enter text in a new card. | This can be done at any moment by clicking the text.
+Also as mentioned before when adding a new item.
-Move a card to another column. |
+Move a card to another column. | Arrows indicating where the card will move to when clicked, are on all cards.
+These are also responsive, so they change on mobile or desktop.
-Expand or contract the size of a column. |
+Expand or contract the size of a column. | The available direction (expand or contract) is automatically displayed.
+When both are irrelevant due to not enough items, the controls are hidden altogether.
-Delete a card. |
+Delete a card. | Simply pressing the trashcan deletes an item.
+Confirmation is asked to prevent deleting by accident.
-Only be presented with usefull controls in a canban item. |
+Only be presented with usefull controls in a canban item. | All controls are hidden/shown when they are relevant to keep the UI clean.
-Easily be able to access all columns on all screensizes and orientations. |
+Easily be able to access all columns on all screensizes and orientations. | This is achieved on mobile by the contract expand controls. wich are positioned on top so the user doesn't have to scroll too much to control the size of a column.

 <br>
 <br>